 An affirmation is defined as the truth of something, so our daily affirmations are the daily defined truths about ourselves.
-So what is your truth?
+What is the truth you believe about yourself?
 What do you tell yourself, about yourself, daily?
 And where do we get these ideas–these affirmations–about ourselves?
 Who or what do we let define us?

 When and why do we start thinking and believing we are fat, ugly, stupid, weak, dumb, scared, poor…When do we start believing and speaking lies about ourselves?
 Does it happen when we think we need to make ourselves look bad so others can look good?
 And does that even make any sense?
 Does it happen when someone who does not like themselves, mean girls, tell us these lies so we will hurt as badly as they do?

 I spent too many years listening to, thinking and believing lies about myself.
 I let others, the world, and my faulty self-perception tell me who or what I was.
 I believed I was scared, a worrier, depressed, selfish, chubby, lucky…Oh did “luck” throw you for a loop there?
 Lucky doesn’t sound so bad, does it?
 It was.

 I was told I was lucky, that things came too easy for me.
 Those words and ideas totally negated any hard work or effort I put into my life.
 They also made me feel unworthy of my supposed “luck.”
 Others, who had it worse or worked harder, were more deserving than “lucky” me.
 So luck was expected, success denied and failure put me in my place.
 What a lose–lose situation.

 I lived a joyless life.
 I had no passion or hope for the future.
 I just trudged through the day.
 I do not want that for you.
 I want you to live a life filled with the truth of who you are …and the truth of who you are comes from who you are in Christ.
 I know you will enjoy this ever-growing collection of posts here at The Littlest Way linked on this Daily Affirmations page.